Wrinkling of an elastic sheet floating on a liquid sphere: Introduction

-The previously mentioned results were all dealing with analysis of the next-order term in the energy (excess energy), which describes the properties of microstructure (wrinkling), since the leading order term is in the flat case well understood via relaxation.
-Nevertheless, in the curved situation already the leading-order term is not well understood, see recent works by Tobasco~\cite{To18,To21}.
+The previously mentioned results all dealt with analysis of the next-order term in the energy (excess energy), which describes the properties of microstructure (wrinkling), since the leading-order term is well understood in the flat case via relaxation.
+Nevertheless, in many instances of the curved situation even the leading-order term is only partially understood; see recent works by Tobasco~\cite{To18,To21}.
 More precisely, in those works one observes that the analysis of the leading-order term is very different depending on the type of local deformation (e.g., uniaxial or biaxial compression).
 In the present paper the difficulty is different, since the leading-order term vanishes in the limit, and in order to understand the next-order term we use a thickness-dependent proxy for it.